 Some bigger objects, like corn cobs, can take much longer.

-Signs of a corn cob obstruction can be:
+Signs of a corn cob blockage in dogs can be:

 - straining to defecate